Luke2642/notes/README.md

-# Development Environment Setup
+# Fedora Development Environment Setup

 A collection of my development environment notes and solutions, thrown in one big Readme.md

-I abandoned Ubuntu 22.04 and 24.04, tried Debian, but ultimately found Fedora 42 with KDE was a much nicer out of the box experience.
+I abandoned Ubuntu 22.04 and 24.04, then tried Debian, but ultimately found Fedora 42 with KDE was a much nicer out of the box experience.
 These instructions set up the workstation in about 1 hour and avoids the little papercuts and install all the things essential as of August 2025.

 For a workstation setup it has key quality of life advantages such as fractional scaling on the display, and btrfs by default, making snapshotting and rolling back a doddle.